Tropical cyclogenesis: South Atlantic

 A combination of wind shear and a lack of tropical disturbances from the Intertropical Convergence Zone (ITCZ) makes it very difficult for the South Atlantic to support tropical activity.
 At least six tropical cyclones have been observed here, including a weak tropical storm in 1991 off the coast of Africa near Angola, Hurricane Catarina in March 2004, which made landfall in Brazil at Category 2 strength, Tropical Storm Anita in March 2010, Tropical Storm Iba in March 2019, Tropical Storm 01Q in February 2021, and Tropical Storm Akará in February 2024.

 Mediterranean and Black Seas

-Storms that appear similar to tropical cyclones in structure sometimes occur in the Mediterranean Sea.
-Notable examples of these "Mediterranean tropical cyclones" include an unnamed system in September 1969, Leucosia in 1982, Celeno in 1995, Cornelia in 1996, Querida in 2006, Rolf in 2011, Qendresa in 2014, Numa in 2017, Ianos in 2020, and Daniel in 2023.
-However, there is debate on whether these storms were tropical in nature.
+Cyclonic storms with tropical-like characteristics sometimes occur in the Mediterranean Sea.
+Notable examples of these "Mediterranean tropical cyclones" include an unnamed system in September 1969, Leucosia in 1982, Celeno in 1995, Cornelia in 1996, Querida in 2006, Rolf in 2011, Qendresa in 2014, Numa in 2017, Ianos in 2020, Daniel in 2023, and Samuel in 2026.

 The Black Sea has, on occasion, produced or fueled storms that begin cyclonic rotation, and that appear to be similar to tropical-like cyclones observed in the Mediterranean.
-Two of these storms reached tropical storm and subtropical storm intensity in August 2002 and September 2005 respectively.
+According to an ESSL study, two of these storms reached tropical storm and subtropical storm intensity in August 2002 and September 2005 respectively.